giuliospinozzi/vispa2/README.md

 * [Installation Test](https://bitbucket.org/andreacalabria/vispa2/wiki/Test%20VISPA2%20installation%20with%20a%20sample%20dataset) for automated test.

 * [How to add new reference genomes](https://bitbucket.org/andreacalabria/vispa2/wiki/How%20to%20add%20a%20new%20reference%20genome)
+-->

+To run a sample dataset please use the template and data in testing folder.

 ### Who do I talk to? ###